Rather than being lords, he went on to say, disciples are to be servants of one another and the greatest

 lie in ordering someone around, but by obtaining their voluntary consent.
 This is the nature of all

-by love, expressed either in circumstantial discipline or by awakening gratitude through the meeting of
+it by love, expressed either in circumstantial discipline or by awakening gratitude through the meeting

 The true authority of elders and other leaders in the church, then, is that of respect, aroused by their